Combined Arms Center commander visits Grafenwoehr

 |0

-This work, Combined Arms Center commander visits Grafenwoehr [Image 5 of 5], by SSG Christopher Stewart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Combined Arms Center commander visits Grafenwoehr [Image 5 of 5], by SPC Zachary Stahlberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT